 Please click on the link below to view AQA course specifications;

-USB flash/external hard drive/cloud storage required.
-Trip to the National Museum of Computing (approximately £30) trip to Gadget Show Live at NEC (approximately £30)
+Trip to the National Museum of Computing (approximately £30), trip to Gadget Show Live at NEC (approximately £30).

 You will be taught using a variety of methods, including presentations, lectures and group work.
 There will be regular programming sessions where you will learn and practice independent coding skills.
 Weekly assessments include worksheets and online quizzes.

-At the end of the course, there are 2 formal examinations:
+At the end of the course, there are two formal examinations:

 Tests a student’s ability to write code, as well as theoretical knowledge, covering: Fundamentals of programming, data structures, algorithms and computation theory.

-Computer Science will prepare a student for a range of specialist degrees including Computing and Software Engineering.
-Computer Science also provides transferable skills for a range of other scientific and technical subjects.
-Careers include: Network Administrator, Database Analyst/Designer, Website Developer, Technical Support, and Programmer.
+Computer Science will prepare you for a range of specialist degrees including Computing and Software Engineering.
+It also provides transferable skills for a range of other scientific and technical subjects.
+Career pathways could include: network administrator, database analyst/designer, website developer, technical support, and programmer.